 Here are some of the more notable changes:

 - Recon issue codes are changing.
 Note that this also impacts the software packages and programs of the import entry filers.
 There are also new codes for NO CHANGE filings by issue.

 - Prior disclosure notice indicator were added

 - Protest/petition indicators and details for each affected summary added

 - Binding rulings filed information were added

-- Name and address information required – this is in addition to the IOR name and address information (FTA’s and FTA recon entries – document recipient’s and claimant address details).
+- Name and address information required – this is in addition to the IOR name and address information (Free Trade Agreement’s and Free Trade Agreement recon entries – document recipient’s and claimant address details).